torvalds/linux/Documentation/admin-guide/bug-hunting.rst

 - The driver and/or subsystem mailing list (linux-media@vger.kernel.org);
 - the Linux Kernel mailing list (linux-kernel@vger.kernel.org).

-Usually, the fastest way to have your bug fixed is to report it to mailing list used for the development of the code (linux-media ML) copying the driver maintainer (Hans).
+Usually, the fastest way to have your  fixed is to report it to mailing list used for the development of the code (linux-media ML) copying the driver maintainer (Hans).

 If you are totally stumped as to whom to send the report, and